monsendag/crawler/README.md

-Crawler
+fireleg
 =======

-Goal: Build a web crawler using node.js.
+A node.js based web crawler.

 This crawler is given as an assigment in the RMIT course [COSC1165 Intelligent Web Systems](http://www.rmit.com/courses/004170)

-* Polite: Won't flood servers.
+* Polite: Supports robots.txt and meta/rel markup.
+Won't flood servers.
-* Efficient: Multithreaded to keep a good throughput when being polite to servers.
 * Robust: Handles multiple crawler traps.
-* Selective: Can not crawl the whole web.

-### Tradeoffs
-*  BFS vs DFS?
+* Selective: Limit to a certain host or subpath on that host.